paulhibbitts/docsify-v4-to-v5-upgrade-notes/README.md

 # Docsify v4 to v5 Upgrade Notes

-This guide covers the key changes needed to upgrade your Docsify site from v4 to v5.
+These notes walk you through upgrading your Docsify site from v4 to v5.

 ## Quick Overview